 iii) How to interact with people with disabilities who use an assistive device or require the assistance of a service animal or support person

-iv) What to do if a person with a disability is having difficultly accessing the CMO services.
+iv) What to do if a person with a disability is having difficultly accessing the College services.

 v) Staff will be trained on policies, practices, and procedures that affect the way services are provided to people with disabilities.